Rubio says the US will drop Ukraine-Russia peace efforts if no progress within days

 Rubio didn’t single out Russia or Ukraine as blocking peace efforts.
 He said he informed Russian Foreign Minister Sergey Lavrov about the outlines that emerged when they spoke after the Paris talks, but wouldn’t say how Lavrov reacted.

+When asked about Rubio’s comments on Friday, Kremlin spokesman Dmitry Peskov told reporters that “fairly complex” negotiations are ongoing between Russia and the U.S. He did not give details but said no direct talks between Trump and Putin are scheduled in the coming days.

+“Russia is striving toward resolving this conflict, securing its own interests, and is open to dialogue.
+We are continuing to do this,” he said.

-After weeks of tensions with European allies, Rubio said the European negotiators proved helpful. ″The UK and France and Germany can help us move the ball on this.″
+After weeks of tensions with European allies, Rubio told reporters in Paris that the European negotiators proved helpful.
+"The U.K. and France and Germany can help us move the ball on this."

-The talks came as European concerns grow about Trump's readiness to draw closer to Russia.
-They marked the first time since Trump's inauguration that top American, Ukrainian and European officials met to discuss an end to the war, which has posed the biggest security challenge to Europe since World War II.
+European concerns are growing about Trump's readiness to draw closer to Russia.
+These talks were the first time since Trump's inauguration that top American, Ukrainian and European officials met to discuss an end to the war, which has posed the biggest security challenge to Europe since World War II.

 The meetings addressed security guarantees for Ukraine in the future, but Rubio wouldn’t discuss any possible U.S. role in that.
 Some kind of U.S. support for Ukraine is seen as crucial to ensuring that Russia would not attack again after a peace deal is reached.